iknowtavonga/acme/README.md

       </div>
     </header>
 ```
->"You are only a failure when you give up"
+>"You are only a failure when you give up" - *Anon*